 3- Acclimating Carpet Tiles

-Allow the carpet tiles to acclimate for 24 to 48 hours to avoid potential buckling or curling caused by expansion or contraction.
-If stacking the tiles during this period, limit each stack to no more than 20 tiles.
-Meanwhile, you can also apply a floor primer—if required—that needs time to dry before installation.
+Let the carpet tiles acclimate for 24 to 48 hours to prevent buckling or curling due to natural expansion or contraction.
+If you’re stacking the tiles during this time, keep each stack to a maximum of 20 tiles.
+In the meantime, you can also apply a floor primer (if needed), allowing it to dry completely before beginning the installation.

 4- Defining Installation Layout